 Breed-specific legislation ignores the role that anti-social behaviour by irresponsible dog owners plays in biting incidents.

-Over 2,000 dogs are stolen each year across the United Kingdom.
+Over 2,000 dogs are stolen each year across the UK.
 With less than 5% of cases resulting in conviction, we believe penalties need to be harsher.

-You should never leave your dog in a parked car on a warm day.
-They can become dehydrated, develop heat stroke or even die.
+You should never leave your dog in a parked car on a warm day because they can become dehydrated, develop heatstroke or even die.

 Dogs in rented accommodation

-Livestock worrying under UK law covers attacking or chasing livestock.
-Find out how you can help to reduce livestock attacks.
+Livestock worrying occurs when a dog chases or attacks livestock.
+Find out how you can help to reduce this concerning animal welfare issue.